Saturday, March 16, 2024

 Yet I fear we may be mired in collections controversies for the foreseeable future.
 The legislative priority for the upcoming session is resource sharing.
 I'm not going to argue that resource sharing is unimportant.
 It's a critical issue for library users.
 But not only is it a 20th century issue, it also leaves open the door for controversies over the collections being shared.
 It's no doubt going to take a lot of time and monetary resources in lobbying efforts to convince our legislature of its value in our current political climate.

-Perhaps especially in rural communities, elected officials are no doubt aware of the need for tech skills due to the impact it's having in agriculture.
+Perhaps especially in rural communities, elected officials are aware of the need for tech skills due to the impact it's having in agriculture.
 Rural libraries offering programs on drones, robotics and AI aren't going to have to go to their elected officials trying to convince them of the value of their programs.
-The officials will come to them.
+The officials will come to them with questions.
 I would argue that this can not only shift the narrative but the balance of power.
 Libraries can offer something local officials know they need to be competitive in the 21st century.

 My time is almost done.
 State libraries are in a good position to provide leadership in the area of AI.
 Many have already joined SLAAIT.
 I see great potential in a look to the future and helping public libraries shift the narrative and the balance of power.
 Here's to those who will carry that torch going forward.